benjaminhansen/nagiosxi-saml/readme.md

 Uses OneLogin's php-saml library to provide SAML connectivity and features.

 ## Installing
-* Clone/place the contents of this repo on your Nagios XI server into the <code><nagiosxi_root>/html/includes/components/samlauthentication</code> directory.
-You will have to create the <code>samlauthentication</code> directory.
+* Clone the contents of this repo on your Nagios XI server into the <code><nagiosxi_root>/html/includes/components/samlauthentication</code> directory.
+You may have to create the <code>samlauthentication</code> directory.
 * Run <code>composer install</code> from inside the <code>samlauthentication</code> directory to install all dependencies
 * Log into your NagiosXI web interface and go to Admin > Manage Components
 * Look for the "SAML Authentication" component and click on the Edit Setting (wrench) icon